darrenleak/climanager/README.md

 # Using climanager
 Once you have built climanager you can do the following:
 ```
-./CLIMananger helloWorld
+climanager helloWorld
 ```

-The `helloWorld` argument is the `action` name from the yml file example above.
+The `helloWorld` argument is the `action` name from the yml file provided from the URL above.
 When you add new actions, you would use that action's name instead.

 # climanager Commands
 ```